-Previously, I wrote about human research applied to parrot diets.
-This insight greatly opens up the much more prevalent research on humans.
+Previously, I wrote about animal research applied to parrot diets.
+This insight greatly opens up the much more prevalent research on animals, including humans.
 We can then supplement the much sparser research on animals, especially those kept as pets.

 But how about mental disorders?
 There is a branch of psychology that tackles this question called trans-personal psychology.
 It’s not as crazy as it sounds!
 The article below has 40 bibliographic references so it’s not exactly a fringe line of thinking.

 Trans-species psychology is the field of psychology that states that humans and nonhuman animals share commonalities in cognition (thinking) and emotions (feelings).Trans-personal psychology—Wikipedia